 Homemade gifts can produce visions of slightly wonky knitwear from a well-meaning auntie.
 But homemade gifts from your kitchen can provoke a very different, positive reaction.
-Here’s 5 of our favourite DIY gifts from the kitchen, from the team here at Seasoned and some of our guest chefs, that will make any recipient very happy.
+Here’s four of our favourite DIY gifts from the kitchen, from the team here at Seasoned and some of our guest chefs, that will make any recipient very happy.

 If you actually end up letting these delicious gifts out of your kitchen!

 - 115 ml cider vinegar

 First, de-seed and slice the squash.
 Add all of the ingredients except the squash into a saucepan and simmer until the sugar has dissolved.

 Spoon into a blender and blend until it is smooth (you can also use a stick blender for this step).
 Return to the pan and simmer again until it reaches a ketchup-like consistency.
 Check the seasoning and adjust to your taste.

 Pour into a sterilised jar.

 An ideal alternative to shop bought ketchup - you could tie ribbons around the jars or even make your own personalised 'jam jar' type labels

 Chocolate Figs with Almonds by Jenny Chandler